Key Takeaways

 Continuing to send emails that get low engagement or high complaints will only dig you deeper into a hole.
 A poor reputation can tarnish your brand's credibility, making it harder to connect with your audience even after you've tried to fix the issues.
 It’s a cycle that can be difficult to break, which is why proactively managing your reputation is so important.

 Navigating email reputation can be tricky, partly because of some persistent myths.
-One of the biggest is that marketers and subscribers define "spam" in the same way.
-For a subscriber, spam can simply be an email they don't find relevant at that moment, even if they opted in.
+One of the biggest is that marketers and prospects define "spam" in the same way.
+For a prospect, spam can simply be an email they don't find relevant at that moment, even if they opted in.
 This can lead them to hit the spam button, which directly harms your reputation.

 Understanding what goes into this score is the first step to managing it.
 Your reputation is tied to your sending domain, your IP address, the content you send, and the technical signals you have in place.
 By looking at each of these pieces, you can get a clear picture of how mailbox providers see you and identify exactly where you need to make improvements.
 Let’s break down the key areas to investigate.